 }

-These blocks with static shapes are then passed into the kernel, so that the rank-1 update inside the kernel can remain unchanged and can be optimized during compilation time.
+These blocks with static shapes are then passed into the kernel, so that the FMA instructions inside the kernel remain unchanged and can be optimized during the compilation.
+The code is available at matmul_pack_mask.c

 void matmul_pack_mask(float* A, float* B, float* C, float* blockA_packed,